tawk/tawk-wordpress/tawkto/readme.txt

 = 0.3.0 =
 * fixed issues with visibility filters

+= 0.3.0 =
+* fixed issues with visibility filters

 = 0.3.1 =
-* notifications update
+* plugin notifications update
 * logged in user recognition

-= 0.3.1 =
-* notifications update for cache clearing
+  If user is logged in, the widget will fill the pre-chat form automatically

 == Frequently Asked Questions ==